Here are the Cabinet members and others around Trump who have been tested - KESQ

 Attorney General William Barr

-Barr tested negative on Friday morning, a Justice Department spokesperson said.
+Barr tested negative on Friday morning and again tested negative on Saturday, a Justice Department spokesperson said.
 He is not experiencing any symptoms and was last in the same room as the President on Saturday.

 Acting Secretary of Homeland Security Chad Wolf